-A customer data platform is a more user-friendly platform that also collects data relevant to your customers and displays the data to end users in more relevant ways Often a customer data platform is simply the abstraction or ‘front end' of a behind-the-scenes data warehouse.
+A customer data platform is a more user-friendly platform that also collects data relevant to your customers and displays the data to end-users in tailored, visual reports.
+Often, a customer data platform is simply the ‘front end' of a behind-the-scenes data warehouse.

-In both cases, typically a business is taking all the data from its CRM, help desk, web analytics, financial and other internal systems and putting them together.
+In both cases, a business may take all the data from its CRM, help desk, web analytics, financial, and other internal systems to store it in a designated location.

 Master Data Management Software

-SAP Master Data Management Software: These tech experts basically cover the entire production chain offering twelve different products.
-Its MDM helps you consolidate, enrich, process, and analyse your master data.
-This product is often complemented by their SAP Master Data Governance.
+SAP's software helps you consolidate, enrich, process, and analyze your master data.
+This product is often complemented by the brand's Master Data Governance tool.

-Ataccama ONE: They describe themselves as a "self-driving Data Management and Governance" tool.
-They are a growing company specialized in several data stages and operations.
-Their MDM is called Ataccama One.
-It offers a data stewardship service with an accessible data catalog and even some artificial intelligence (AI) features.
+Ataccama specializes in several data stages and operations, offering a data stewardship service with an accessible data catalog and even some artificial intelligence (AI) features.

 Storage Management Software

-Microsoft OneDrive: for Microsoft users, OneDrive is a reliable and affordable solution.
+For Microsoft users, OneDrive is a reliable and affordable solution.
 It offers up to 6 TB and it works smoothly with the MS Office productivity suite.
-Plus, Microsoft is known for taking data security very seriously, and OneDrive is no exception to their security protocols.
+Plus, Microsoft is known for taking data security very seriously, and OneDrive is no exception to its security protocols.

 It's never too early to start thinking about data integration.
 The sooner you define and implement a software integration plan, the better.
-If the solution you need is not available natively or in-app, these are some iPaaS you might want to consider:
+If the solution you need is not available natively or in-app, these are some iPaaS to consider:

 Benefits of Investing in Data Management